Vegetarian's Japan Guide

 Reserving Your Taxi in Japan by Phone or Using a Taxi Company’s Website

 Besides using a phone app, you can also call taxi companies to reserve a taxi in Japan.
 This can be handy if the taxi app on your phone doesn’t work or there is no taxi near you.
-Below is a list of taxi companies with an English homepage that you can use to reserve a taxi and English-speaking operators if you want to call.
+Below is a list of taxi companies with an English homepage that you can use to reserve a taxi.
+There are also English-speaking operators if you want to make a call.

 Tip: You can also ask the staff at your hotel or even a train station to help you get a taxi.